Hussein-Sbeiti/TryHackMe/OhSINT.md

 >A7: pennYDr0pper.!

 Conclusion
-The OhSINT room offers a brilliant primer on how OSINT techniques can piece together digital breadcrumbs scattered across the web.
-From metadata in images to social media accounts, Wi-Fi networks, and even source code on blogs, it's impressive how much can be discovered with the right mindset and tools.
-This challenge not only teaches valuable reconnaissance skills but also serves as a reminder to be cautious about the information we leave publicly accessible online.
+The OhSINT room was honestly a blast.
+It felt more like solving a digital mystery than just answering questions.
+I got to dig into image metadata, hunt people down across platforms like Twitter and GitHub, trace Wi-Fi networks, and even snoop through blog source code for hidden info.
+Pretty wild how much you can find with just a single picture.

+This challenge really opened my eyes to the power of OSINT—and how careful people need to be with what they put out online.
+I learned a lot, had fun, and definitely feel more confident using tools like exiftool and sites like Wigle.net.

+Thanks for checking out my write-up!
+More to come soon 🙌